-Originally a Methodist Episcopal Church in the 1850s, we went from a log cabin to an underground basement church in the 1940s.
-In the 1920s we became Saylorville Community Church.
-During this time, convictions of the Bible’s authority and the exclusivity of the Gospel being salvation through Christ alone became firmly established in the developing doctrine of the church.
+Saylorville Church has been declaring the Glory of God in Christ for more than 150 years.
+Originally a Methodist Episcopal Church in the 1850’s, we went from a log cabin to an underground basement church in the 1940’s.
+In the 1920’s we became Saylorville Community Church.
+During this time convictions of the Bible’s authority and the exclusivity of the Gospel being salvation through Christ alone became firmly established in the developing doctrine of the church.

 Pastor, became our first church planter.
-Pat and Dave sat down in a coffee shop in Webster City, Iowa and secretly hammered out the dream which would become our philosophy of planting a church.
-That philosophy has not changed as we have planted four churches since 2005.
-The first, Lakeside Fellowship in Polk City, led by Dave, would be established by the next year followed by Living Waters Fellowship in south Des Moines in 2009, led by Josh Daggett.
-Our 3rd church plant is High Pointe Church in Altoona.
-It is led by Greg Pollak, who was converted to Christ under the ministry of Saylorville Church.
-Finally, our 4th and newest church plant, Redeemer Church in Winterset, Iowa, started in July 2014.
-Jaysson Gurwell serves as the pastor.
-Together these five churches comprise a fellowship we call the Engage Network.
-Its purpose is to bless and encourage each other through pastoral meetings and occasional Engage events to celebrate God’s blessings.
+Pat and Dave sat down in a coffee shop in Webster City, Iowa and prayerfully hammered out the dream that would become our vision of planting a church.
+That vision has not changed as we continue to see God planting churches in the Des Moines Metro.
+The first, Lakeside Fellowship in Polk City, led by Dave Heisterkamp, would be established by the next year, followed by Living Waters Fellowship in South Des Moines in 2009, led by Josh Daggett.
+High Pointe Church in Altoona, is led by Greg Pollak and started in 2012.
+Redeemer Church was established in 2015 under the pastoral leadership of Jaysson Gurwell.

 Our passion to reproduce ourselves in our area has captured the heart of our world mission vision as well.
 Several missionaries have been raised up at Saylorville and have been sent out by us to a number of different countries in order to plant churches by spreading the Gospel of Christ.